Pauline Morse

 Pauline Morse is a New Zealand painter, based in Pukerua Bay.

 Biography

 Morse's best-known work is a series of bird studies which appeared on a series of definitive stamps first issued between 1985 and 1991.

-Morse is also known for her paintings of Pauatahanui, Plimmerton, Pukerua Bay, and Mana Island.
+Morse is also known for her paintings of Pāuatahanui, Plimmerton, Pukerua Bay, and Mana Island.
 Her paintings have been exhibited at many New Zealand art galleries.
 Morse's career as a painter started in Fiji where she was asked to illustrate Birds of the Fiji Bush by Fergus Clunie and then in 1994 she wrote and illustrated Wild Natives.